 Boondocking is associated with camping in the boonies.
 Sleeping in a paved lot is neither camping nor being out in the boonies.
 It’s lot docking.

-Pro Tip: Become a boondocking pro with these 22 RV Boondocking Tips for 2022.
+Pro Tip: Become a boondocking pro with these 22 RV Boondocking Tips.

 Other Overnight Camping Hacks